ErnestL/Interview-Challenges/Vehicle-Positions/README.md

 ## Specifics
   * Use Git to clone the project template to your PC
   * Use C language and GCC compiler toolchain (recommend MinGW/MSYS for Windows users)
+  * Your code should be compatible with 32 and 64 bit architectures
   * Add your code to _solution.c_
   * Complete _makefile_ with rules to compile and clean
      * Compile: Should only recompile code when any source code changed